SergioNGCR/wallet-project/README.md

 programs to run properly.

 Port 59090 should be available as it is needed for the Wallet-Server application.

+No proxy settings are taken into account, please do all necessary changes if you use a proxy for your internet connection.

 How to Run
 ========================================